 When onboarding sales teams, clarity is always key.
 You should make it abundantly clear what your new recruit is to expect from this role, from the salary to the potential to progress.
 Current graduates will typically be Generation Z: a generation that is built from constant communication.
 Play into this by ensuring that you’re making everything as transparent as possible.

-Here at BMS Performance, we always encourage businesses to hire fresh graduates.
+We always encourage businesses to hire fresh graduates.
 Contact us to learn more about the process.